logzio/logz-docs/_source/user-guide/accounts/smart-tier.md

 Smart tier does not compromise data integrity.

 Replicas ensure no data is lost to the same standard as the Real-time tier.
-The only consequence is that Smart tier _data replicas_ are not as highly available for immediate querying in OpenSearch Dashboards.
+The only consequence is that Smart tier _data replicas_ are not as highly available for immediate querying in Kibana.

 Since data replicas are only queried when a primary data center is temporarily down, the effects are likely to be minimal.
 Most of the time, replicas are a fail-safe precautionary measure that you as a user do not interact with.